Colorful musical mash-up 'Moulin Rouge' comes to life on stage at Hollywood's Pantages Theatre

 "It just has this opulent decor, beautiful and with a big scope just like the movie did," said director Alex Timbers.
 "So what we've tried to do is seamlessly marry the belle époque club of the Moulin Rouge with the beautiful architecture of the Pantages so it feels like the moment you step through those doors, you're there at the club."

-Early on, producers had the blessing of movie director Baz Lurmann to completely re-imagine this musical extravaganza.
+Early on, producers had the blessing of movie director Baz Luhrmann to completely re-imagine this musical extravaganza.

 "The goal was always to create a stage version that made people feel like they felt at the movie theater," said producer Bill Damaschke.